Tucker Cycles

 John Murray Forbes Park

 John Murray Forbes was an abolitionist from Boston who was riding on a steamboat on the St Johns RIver in 1868, he was admiring the bluff of land on the north bank of the river, Dell's Bluff, so he bought it for $10,000.
-There are plans to enhance this space with landscaping, signs, benches and more.
-For now, just admire the beauty of the river, you can see San Marco on the south bank of the river.
+The park has recently been enhanced with planters and trees.
+Continue behind the hospital along the riverwalk path and admire the beauty of the river, you can see San Marco on the south bank of the river.
+Keep riding along the path behind the hospital as you head to your next stop.
+(GPS will catch up with you once you get to Stockton Street)

 Cheek's Mansion